The blowup-polynomial of a metric space: connections to stable polynomials, graphs and their distance spectra: Algebraic results: the blowup-polynomial and its full symmetry

 By the equivalence in Proposition~\ref{Pzariski}, the above polynomial ring $R_0$ equals the ring of polynomial functions in the same number of variables, so~\eqref{Emonoid} now holds over the ring of polynomial functions in the above $k + k^2 + 2K$ variables -- but only on the nonzero-locus of the polynomial $(\det {\bf D}) \prod_i A_i$, since we used $A_i^{-1}$ and the invertibility of ${\bf D}$ in the above proof.

 Now for the final touch: as $(\det {\bf D}) \prod_i A_i$ is a nonzero polynomial, its nonzero-locus is Zariski dense in affine space $\mathbb{A}_{\mathbb{Q}}^{k + k^2 + 2K}$ (by Proposition~\ref{Pzariski}).
 Since the difference of the polynomials in~\eqref{Emonoid} (this is where we use that $\det(\cdot)$ is a polynomial!) vanishes on the above nonzero-locus, it does so for all values of $A_i$ and the other variables.
 Therefore~\eqref{Emonoid} holds in the ring $R'_0$ of polynomial \textit{functions} with coefficients in $\mathbb{Q}$, hence upon restricting to the polynomial subring of $R'_0$ with integer (not just rational) coefficients -- since the polynomials on both sides of~\eqref{Emonoid} have integer coefficients.
-Finally, the proof is completed by specializing to an arbitrary unital commutative ring $R$. \end{proof}
+Finally, the proof is completed by specializing the variables $A_i$ to specific scalars $a_i$ in an arbitrary unital commutative ring $R$, and similarly for the other variables. \end{proof}

 Theorem~\ref{Tmonoid}, when specialized to $p_i^{(l)} = q_i^{(l)} = 1$ for all $1 \leq i \leq k$ and $1 \leq l \leq n_i$, reveals how to convert the sizes $n_{x_i}$ in the blowup-matrix $D_{X[\bn]}$ into entries of the related matrix $N(\ba,D)$.
 This helps prove a result in the introduction -- that $\det D_{X[\bn]}$ is a polynomial in $\bn$: